Discreet Confidential Consultation (213) 374-3952

 Law Enforcement Investigation

-Also, often, what I see law enforcement do in these catfishing situations is they will have the alleged victim call in.
-They will tape-record it.
+Also, often, what I see law enforcement do in these catfishing situations is have the alleged victim call in and tape-record it.

 They will give the victim questions to ask in an attempt to incriminate you by confronting you with what you supposedly did and then try to get you to either admit or deny something in an awkward way where it appears that you're involved in criminal activity.

-But having an attorney right from the beginning is crucial because, without an attorney, you're left bare to deal with the police and the other side by yourself where people said you said things that you might not have declared.
-You can potentially incriminate yourself and give the piece of the puzzle that the police are missing to arrest you, charge you, put a bail on you and take you into custody.
+But having an attorney right from the beginning is crucial because, without an attorney, you're left bare to deal with the police and the other side by yourself, where people said you said things that you might not have declared.
+You can potentially incriminate yourself and give the piece of the puzzle that the police are missing to arrest you, charge you, put bail on you, and take you into custody.

-So, getting an attorney on your case immediately when you suspect you might be investigating or when you even have a charge pending against you related to some incident where you were supposedly catfishing someone is crucial if you want to end up with the best result.
+So, getting an attorney on your case immediately when you suspect you might be investigating or when you even have a charge pending against you related to an incident where you were supposedly catfishing someone is crucial if you want to achieve the best result.

 About the Author